pepelisto/paralegapp/README.md

-ParalegApp – Automated Legal Case Tracking Platform ParalegApp is a Django-powered web platform that automates daily monitoring of legal cases, helping attorneys track changes in court proceedings through smart alerts and collaborative tools.

-Lawyers don’t always receive official updates when there’s a court change.
-ParalegApp ensures they never miss critical developments by scanning court websites daily and sending alerts for meaningful updates.

-🚀 Core Functionality
-User registration and authentication – lawyers can securely log in.

-Case management – add cases to track and view status updates.

-Automated web scraping – daily checks for changes in case records on court portals.

-Smart email alerts – notifies users of new court decisions, filings, or status updates.

-Dashboard with change history – view case timelines and update summaries in the app.

-Collaboration between lawyers – share cases, assign tasks, and jointly manage workflows.

-🧱 Project Structure
-'''
-graphql
-Copiar
-ParalegApp/
-├── app/                      # Django models: users, cases, tasks, collaborations ├── templates/                # HTML templates for case dashboard and email notifications ├── webscrap/                # Daily scraper module for court websites ├── notifications/           # Email handling logic and alerts ├── static/                  # CSS, JS, static assets ├── settings/                # Django configuration └── manage.py                # Django admin & custom commands
-'''

-🔧 Tech Stack
-Python 3

-Django (web, ORM, users)

-Requests / BeautifulSoup (web scraping)

-PostgreSQL / SQLite (persistent storage)

-SMTP email delivery

-Bootstrap (basic UI)

-💡 Why It Matters
-Lawyers in Chile (and many jurisdictions) have to manually review court websites daily to catch updates.
-ParalegApp allows them to:

-Save time and stay compliant by automating monitoring

-Never miss deadlines triggered by court filings

-Collaborate efficiently with colleagues on shared cases

-🧠 Your Role & Achievements
-Full-stack development: designed models, views, templates, and scraping logic

-Automation: built custom Django commands and scheduling for daily scraping

-User-centric design: created intuitive dashboards for case tracking and updates

-Email integration: automatic notifications for real-world users

-⚠️ Project Status
-🟢 Functionally complete – all core features are implemented

-⚠️ Not yet commercialized due to lack of marketing and sales partnership

-🔧 Potential improvements: OAuth login, mobile-friendly UI, and broader case-sharing features# paralegapp
+# ParalegApp – Automated Legal Case Tracking Platform

+**ParalegApp** is a Django-powered web platform that automates daily monitoring of legal cases, helping attorneys track changes in court proceedings through smart alerts and collaborative tools.

+In Chile (and many other countries), courts don't notify lawyers of case updates.
+ParalegApp scans court websites daily and alerts lawyers to new filings, rulings, or procedural changes.

+## Features

+- Secure user registration and login
+- Add and manage legal cases for tracking
+- Automatic daily web scraping of court portals
+- Email notifications on case updates
+- Dashboard with change history and timeline
+- Case sharing and collaborative task assignment

+## Tech Stack

+- Python 3
+- Django
+- Requests / BeautifulSoup for web scraping
+- PostgreSQL / SQLite
+- SMTP for email delivery
+- Bootstrap for frontend

+## Why It Matters

+Lawyers often miss important updates because there is no automated way to track changes on judicial websites.
+ParalegApp:

+- Saves time by eliminating manual review
+- Prevents missed deadlines and filings
+- Improves collaboration within legal teams

+## Developer Notes

+- Full-stack implementation: models, views, scraping, notifications, and templates
+- Uses Django ORM and custom commands for background automation
+- Designed for real-world legal workflows
+- Smart notifications based on actual case changes

+## Status

+- Fully working MVP
+- Not commercialized (lacked a business partner for go-to-market)
+- Potential improvements: OAuth login, responsive design, broader court integration